LinweiAlinaYU/LinweiAlinaYU.github.io/_pages/about.md

   - /about.html
 ---

-I am Haolin HE, a senior student at the University of Electronic Science and Technology of China, majoring in Communication Engineering.
-My research interests lie in artificial intelligence and signal processing.
+I am Linwei (Alina) YU, a senior student from the Faculty of Education at the University of Macau, majoring in Integrated Science.
+My research interests lie in integrated science curriculum, emerging STEM education, computational thinking (CT), and technology-enhanced education.

 Education
 ======

-+ **2020-2024:** University of Electronic Science and Technology of China (UESTC), Chengdu, China.
++ **2020-2024:** University of Macau (UM), Macau SAR, China.
- + **2017-2020:** Chengdu No.7 High School, Chengdu, China.

 Contact
 ======

 I am currently seeking a Ph.D./MPhil position.
 If you are interested in me :), please contact me via the following email address:

-+ harlandzzc(at)gmail.com
++ yulinwei016@gmail.com
-+ harlandhe(at)163.com
++ yulinwei525@gmail.com
-+ harland0108(at)std.uestc.edu.cn
++ hc01196@um.edu.mo